renalmri-org/website.github.io/_pages/events_uppsala2027.md

 Brusewitz Lecture Hall is located at Uppsala University, within the Gamla Torget campus area in central Uppsala.
 The lecture hall is situated in the building at **Gamla Torget 6 / Östra Ågatan 19**, close to the city center.

 Uppsala is a small university town with around 50,000 students and Uppsala University is the oldest university in the Nordic countries, founded in 1477.
-Uppsala is situated 80 km north of Stockholm and Arlanda, the main international airport is 40 km from Uppsala (around 30 minutes by train).
+Uppsala is situated 80 km north of Stockholm and Arlanda, the main international airport is 40 km from Uppsala.

 ## Travel